 The 'lobster-claw' Brabham BT34 was Ron Tauranac's last design for MRD.
 Despite a win in the International Trophy early in 1972, the car was not a great success, and only one was built.

 Jack Brabham had retired at the end of the 1970 season, and Ron Tauranac brought in another veteran, Graham Hill, to lead the team.
 He would be joined by Tim Schenken in the No 2 car.
 The BT34 design followed the prevailing trend of being a squarer and flatter "slab-sided" monocoque, and was entirely conventional in most respects, including a return to outboard springs in the front suspension.
 Designers were always working out the best place to put the large water radiators required by a F1 engine, and most F1 cars still had their main radiator in the nose.
 The Lotus 72 had tried putting them in front of the rear wings, to allow a lower nose, and Tauranac tried a related idea, to put them in front of the front wheels.
 The BT34 had faired pods in front of the wheels, leaving room for a tub-width front wing between them.
+Rear suspension on the BT34 was identical to the Brabham BT33, but the new car used Hewland's FG400 transmission, which offered a saving of 20-25 lbs over the BT33's Hewland DG300.
 Schenken did not get a BT34, and had to go through the season using the remaining BT33s.

 (21 Mar 1971)

 Please contact Allen Brown (email@example.com) if you can add anything to our understanding of these cars.